-The Local Authority must arrange suitable full time education no later than the sixth day of a permanent exclusion.
+The local authority must arrange suitable full time education no later than the sixth day of a permanent exclusion.

-An independent review panel does not have the power to direct the Governing Body to reinstate a student but, if they consider the Governing Body's decision to be flawed, it can direct them to reconsider.
+An independent review panel does not have the power to direct the Governing Body to reinstate a student but, if they consider the governing board's decision to be flawed, it can direct them to reconsider.

-The Governing Body must ensure that a student' name is removed from the school admission register once 15 days have passed since the families were notified of the Governing Body's decision to not reinstate and no application has been made for an independent review panel, or if the families have stated in writing that they will not be applying for an independent review panel.
+The governing board must ensure that a student' name is removed from the school admission register once 15 days have passed since the families were notified of the governing board's decision to not reinstate and no application has been made for an independent review panel, or if the families have stated in writing that they will not be applying for an independent review panel.